Note-28/LeafLens/README.md

 Here are some sample screenshots demonstrating the usage of LeafLens:

+*Screenshot of the image upload section:*
 ![Upload Screen](upload_screen.png)

-*Screenshot of the image upload section.*
+*Screenshot showing the prediction output:*
 ![Prediction Result](prediction_result.png)
-*Screenshot showing the prediction output.*

 ## Conclusion